Aviad Frydman

 Aviad Frydman (אביעד פרידמן; born February 9, 1964) is a professor in the Department of Physics, Bar-Ilan University, Ramat-Gan, Israel.
-He has been the Chairman of the Department of Physics since 2022.
+He was Chairman of the Department of Physics between 2022 and 2025, and is Dean of the Faculty of Exact Sciences since 2025.

 His research focuses on the experimental study of electronic properties in low dimensional and disordered systems.

 Biography

 Aviad Frydman was born in Melbourne, Australia.
 He graduated from the Hebrew University of Jerusalem with Highest Distinction.
-He performed his post-doctoral research at the University of California, San Diego, working with Robert C. Dynes.
-In 1999 he obtained an academic position at Bar-Ilan University where he became a full Professor in 2013.
+He performed his postdoctoral research at the University of California, San Diego, working with Robert C. Dynes.
+In 1999 he obtained an academic position at Bar-Ilan University where he became a full professor in 2013.
 During 2006 and 2007 he was a visiting professor in Yale University.
 From 2012 to 2013 he served as a visiting professor in the Institut Néel, France, and in 2021 to 2022 he was a visiting professor at Cambridge University in the UK.
-During 2015 to 2017 he served as a Chair of excellence, LANEF, Grenoble.
-In 2022 he was elected as Chair of the Physics Department at Bar-Ilan University.
+During 2015 to 2017 he served as a chair of excellence, LANEF, Grenoble.
+In 2022 he was elected as chair of the Physics Department at Bar-Ilan University.
+In 2025 he was elected dean of the Faculty of Exact Sciences in the same university.